 Ballistic.
 The second-generation is Mercedes-AMG A45 S is ballistic.
 Plain and simple.
 Yes, the first quarter of 2020 will be that good.

 Just look at the headline numbers: 310kW of power and 500Nm of torque from a 2.0-litre turbo-petrol four-cylinder engine.
-Not that long ago, they were considered to be more than acceptable V8 outputs.
+Not that long ago, V8 outputs were just as acceptable.
 Oh, how times have changed.

-And don’t worry this, the A45 S is no sleeper, upping the visual aggro over the regular A-Class with a purposeful body kit that can be taken to the next level with a trick aerodynamics package.
+Upping the visual aggro over the regular A-Class .
+It has a trick aerodynamics package and a purposeful body kit that can be taken to the next level.
+The A45 S is no sleeper

 Toyota Yaris – Second quarter

-This is now even truer thanks to the addition of an eagerly anticipated petrol-electric hybrid powertrain, which expertly combines power with fuel efficiency.
+In addition, this is now even truer thanks to the addition of an eagerly anticipated petrol-electric hybrid powertrain.
+This vehicle expertly combines power with fuel efficiency.

 The Yaris has also moved to Toyota’s excellent TNGA platform, so drivers are likely in for a treat when they get behind the wheel if it’s other recent releases are anything to go by.